Andy4495/LED744511/README.md

   + To display a leading blank, then use a value less than 10.
   + To display a leading zero, then use a value greater than 99.

+  This command will also change the decimal point control signals if QD and QC are connected to the decimal point control lines.
+See `setDP()` below.

 For example:
   + `value = -1` will blank both digits of the display (all segments off)
   + `value = 9` will display a leading blank and the digit 9: ` 9`